mheyer32/alienbreed3d2/ab3d2_source/docs/PVS.md

 - The PVS determination does not seem to take into account that adjacent Zones can be disconnected due to non-overlapping height ranges.
 - The PVS list for a Zone may contain entries that are spatially connected but not visibly connected.
 - Runtime application of PVS has to test every Zone in the PVS for rendering.
 These tests are not comletely reliable and frequently glitch.
+    - Glitches can be reduced performance or spurious overdraw events.
 - The state of Doors and Lift zones are not taken into consideration.

 Invariably, these issues and limitations tend to result in overdraw, where a more distant Zone is rendered, only to be completely drawn over.

+##Improvements

+Various algorithmic modifications have been made to try and improve the performance:

+###Zone Order Reduction

+Originally, the PVS set for the observer's Zone was sorted on every single frame, regardless of whether or not the observer has moved, which is the only means by which the relative order can change.
+Moreover, small movements of the observer very rarely affect the outcome of ordering except in rare edge cases.

+To address this, a positon mask is defined.
+This acts to quantise the observer position to a coarser granularity.
+Zone ordering is only performed when the quantised position changes or the observer changes zone.

+###PVS Errata

+The first attempt to address overdraw issues targeted the problem cases resulting from bugs in the map creation that led to spurious zones.
+This mechanism uses a manually created file that contains lists of Zones that contain inclusions in their PVS lists that are never truly visible and should be removed.
+These files are converted from a JSON file that is user edited.
+Identification of these issues involves testing the level in the developer build to identify problem cases.

+At runtime, any loaded errata data is applied to the corresponding PVS data by cutting out entries and moving down the remainder.

+###Per Edge PVS

+The PVS Errata mechanism is rather laborious and doesn't deal with other classes of bugs that can manifest at runtime.
+For example, the visibility of indirectly connected zones can change depending on the orientation of the observer, resulting in significant overdraw that is not correctable via the Errata method.

+To address this, a new load-time mechanism has been added.
+This visits every Zone in the map and then examines the PVS from the perspective of each of the Zone's joining edges.
+Generally, where a Zone has more than one shared edge, only a subset of the Zone's PVS will ever be visible via that edge.

+The algorithm steps out of each shared edge and then examines the shared edges of the Zone it entered, making note of those that are still front facing from the perspective of the root Zone.
+This process recurses, marking the subset of the PVS that can be seen from each edge of the Zone.

+At runtime, we start with the assumption that only the current zone is visible.
+Next the observer's orientation and field of view is used to determine which shared edges in the current Zone are visible.
+The zones in the PVS are then tagged as visible or not by checking the per-edge data that was calculated.
+During the render stage, only the zones from the PVS that were tagged are drawn.

+###Adjacent Zone Clips Enhancement

+During the rendering pass, clips are applied to every Zone that is more than one hop away from the Root.
+The data to drive that is generated during map building.
+The Zones immediately adjacent the current Zone do not have these data available.
+Consequently, the immediately adjacent zones are always rendered with the clip extents set to maximum width.

+To address this, during the Edge PVS processing, we identify the indexes coordinates of the immediately joining edges in the Point data and ensure they are added to the transformation buffer.
+This allows the horizontal extent of the current Zone's shared edge with an adjoing zone to be found post transformation.
+These are then used to refine the clip extents for the adjacent zone, reducing overdraw in cases where the adjoining zone is larger than the edge.

+This mechanism was improved one further step by considering the the complete extent for any immediate shared edges that are visible simultaneously.
+Without this, the clipping could only be applied when a single shared edge was visible.

+###Per Edge Door Mask

+TODO